Fortifications of Portsmouth: Reconstruction under Charles II

 In 1665, Charles II ordered Bernard de Gomme to begin the reconstruction of Portsmouth's fortifications, a process which was to take many years.
 The year before this a new chain to block the harbour entrance was ordered at a cost of £200.
 Starting 1678 Fort James was constructed on Burrow Island.
 Later in the 1680s Southsea castle was rebuilt.
 In the same decade the Portsbridge fort was also rebuilt.

 The city walls were again rebuilt.
 A second moat was also added with a new defensive line being constructed between the two moats.
 A ravelin was added at Landport where the London road entered the city.

 On the shoreline a new battery was built at the end of Portsmouth point facing Gosport.
 Another battery, this one with 18 guns, was built that connected to the round tower with a further battery constructed between the square tower and the saluting platform.
 Beyond this battery, but connected to it by a tunnel, Spur redoubt was constructed.

 While the towns defences were being strengthened some thought appears to have been given to their aesthetic appearance.
 In 1665 Lieutenant-Governor Sir Philip Honeywood ordered that trees be planted on the town walls.

-In 1679 de Gomme built barracks within the town to accommodate two Companies of Foot (120 men) to man the defences.
+In 1679 Sir Bernard de Gomme built barracks within the town to accommodate two Companies of Foot (120 men) to man the defences.
 His plan and specification for the building (a double range of ten bays, 153 ft 6 in long by 36 ft 2 in deep) represents 'the earliest known detailed drawing of a barracks in England'.
 The soldiers slept two to a bed, four to a room, with additional rooms being provided for officers at each end of the block, and for sergeants in the middle of the ground floor.
 By 1684 there were barracks in addition at the Round Tower, and a two-storey block at the Landport Gate.

 The first true fortification of the dockyard was constructed between 1665 and 1668 although there had previously been a wall around it.
 The fortification consisted of an earthen rampart with a single bastion and two demi-bastions.

 Later in the 17th century in 1688 the fort protecting the crossing across Portsbridge creek was rebuilt under the direction of the Chief Royal Engineer Sir Martin Beckman.